-The EU representative noted that this was a substantive amendment and, therefore, felt that the original STACTIC text should remain unchanged.
+The EU representative noted that this was a substantive amendment and, therefore, felt that iii.
+Request from the Fisheries Commission to discuss possible resolutions of square bracket text in STACTIC proposals on responses to major apparent infringements.

 Other representatives (Canada and Norway) supported the proposal by Iceland, however, STACTIC could not reach a consensus on this matter.
 It was noted that Iceland could present this proposal for discussion by the Fisheries Commission.